 Here are three of the main topics we heard about: personalization, value, and final touchpoints.
-Personalization shouldn’t come as a shock, as it’s been a widely talked about topic.
+Personalization shouldn’t come as a shock, as it’s been widely talked about.
 But the last two topics may be a little newer to some funeral directors.

 Let’s discuss these trends and what they mean for your funeral home and the families you serve.